vogelrh/AirSense/README.md

 # AirSense

-A Linux C application that periodically reads air quality data from two sensors (Bosh BME680 & Plantower PMS5003) and sends the data across a MQTT channel as a JSON object.
+A C application that periodically reads air quality data from two sensors (Bosh BME680 & Plantower PMS5003) and sends the data across a MQTT channel as a JSON object.

 The app reads the BME680 sensor with the BSEC library on Linux (e.g. Raspberry Pi) and reads the PMS5003 sensor with a custom library included in the project.